• Skip to primary navigation

 Notes

-Storage: Overnight oats will stay fresh in the fridge for up to 4 days and work well for meal prep if you'd like to make ahead for the week.
-They don't stand up well to freezing.
+Storage: Overnight oats will stay fresh in the fridge for up to 4 days but are best enjoyed the morning after you prep them.

 Did you make this recipe?